How to sharpen a table saw blade

 Circular saw blades are bound to become blunt with use.
-Did you know that you can get them back to their former glory with a Dremel?
+Did you know you can return them to their former glory with a Dremel?
 If you are looking for a straightforward way to sharpen a circular saw blade with a Dremel, this article is for you.
 We will give you a step-by-step process below.

 - Unplug your circular saw and remove the blade before you start the sharpening process.
+There is no standard way to remove the blade; however, follow instructions given by the manufacturer to do it with precision.
 Use the wrench that comes in the package or any other compatible wrench tool.
-There is no standard way to remove the blade, and however, follow instructions given by the manufacturer to do it with precision.

 - Make sure the blade is clean.
-Cleaning the saw blade is part of maintenance, and it keeps the saw blade sharp for a longer period.
+Cleaning the saw blade is part of maintenance, keeping the blade sharp for a longer period.
 Regular cleaning is required, and the type of material to be cut does not matter.
 There are always deposits that stick to the blade surface.

 More buildup deposits come after cutting softwoods.
 The liquid tree resin mixes with dust and hardens on the surface.
-That is why you have to clean the blade whenever you finish a project.
+You have to clean the blade whenever you finish a project.
 The dirt will be controllable and fresh.

-Failure to clean leads to friction and cutting edge overheats.
-Wash each side of the blade in 100ml of dilution using a wire brush.
-Each side takes five minutes to be clean.
+Failure to clean leads to friction and cutting-edge overheats.
+Wash each blade side in 100ml of dilution using a wire brush.
+Each side takes five minutes to clean.
 You are allowed to use an oven spray outside.
 Make sure you apply oil after cleaning to protect the blade from rusting.

 - Look for proper attachments that make it suitable for blade sharpening.
-Invest in a clamping device for maintaining the right angle of the Dremel tool.
+Invest in a clamping device to maintain the Dremel tool’s right angle.
 It keeps the tool sturdy.
 Gathering all the needed tools beforehand makes the process quick and bearable.

 - A Dremel.